How Often to Balance Tires?

 You rotate your tires and check the pressure regularly, but how often should you balance tires?
-Many drivers overlook this crucial maintenance step until they experience uneven wear, vibrations, or steering issues.
+Many drivers overlook this essential maintenance step until they experience uneven wear, vibrations, or steering issues.
 Ignoring tire balance can lead to a rough ride and even costly repairs.
 So, what’s the right frequency for balancing your tires, and how can you tell when it’s time?
 Let’s find out

 Ensure your tires last longer with wheel alignment in Brooklyn.